UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/04_Gpio.md

 #### Export
 First of all you need to export the selected gpio.
+<GPIO_NUMBER> is not the number written on the PCB.
+You need to control the number written in the round label close to the PCB number.

+EXAMPLE: If you want to control the pin 24 (PCB NAME) you should read GPIO_25.

 ``` bash
 echo <GPIO_NUMBER> > /sys/class/gpio/export
 ```
 where \<GPIO_NUMBER\> = ((\<BANK\> - 1) \* 32 ) + \<ID\>

 Example:
 If you want to export the GPIO1_IO_25;